 Playing in their third-straight NFC Championship Game, the 49ers came up a score short again after being five yards away from winning last season's Super Bowl.
 In 2011, they lost the conference title at home to the Giants in overtime when two muffed punts led to a 20-17 overtime loss.

-Jermaine Kearse's 35-yard touchdown on 4th-and-7 early in the fourth gave the Seahawks the 20-17 lead.
+Jermaine Kearse's 35-yard touchdown on 4th-and-7 in the third quarter gave the Seahawks the 20-17 lead.
 Two plays after Russell Wilson incurred a 16-yard intentional grounding penalty, he drew Aldon Smith offsides allowing all three receivers on the right side to streak for the end zone with a free play.
 Kearse beat Carlos Rogers in the seam for the score.

 Kaepernick fumbled and threw an interception to safety Cam Chancellor on consecutive drives, but it led to just three point as the 49ers' defense was able to hold Seattle in a key red-zone situation, but it might have cost them their best defensive player.